kiwitcms/kiwitcms.github.io/content/2025-08-20-private-tenant-explained.markdown

 IMPORTANT: With a *Private Tenant* subscription the responsibility of testing all of your integrations against the latest version of Kiwi TCMS falls onto the customer.

-**Backup & disaster recovery:** the Kiwi TCMS team takes care to backup our SaaS cluster regularly in case a catastrophic failure occurs - this is designed for disaster recovery purposes.

-While the Kiwi TCMS application itself keeps track of changes and removals of certain objects it may not always be possible to restore a deleted entry.
-You may be able to create new records with the same information however if a record cannot be restored via the Kiwi TCMS web interface we cannot help you.
-Due to technical limitations we cannot restore individual records from a *Private Tenant*.

 **Dedicated technical support:** as a *Private Tenant* customer you receive full technical support